DAILY MATH PRACTICE FOR GRADES 2–8

 You clip it to the clipboard you keep on the kitchen counter.
 You set a pencil next to it.
 You make coffee.
 You go on with your morning.

-The lesson is right there, ready to go.
-They sit down with it.
 They do the redos first; that's the routine.
+They work through it.
 Then the new concept, the worked examples, the practice problems.
 The first practice problem is a stumbler.
 They sit with it for a minute.
 They try something.
 It doesn't work.
 They try something else.
 It works.
+They keep going.
+The next four problems they do in two minutes flat.

 Meanwhile, you've finished your coffee, gotten the laundry started, and answered three emails.
 You haven't said a word about the math.

-The Trail Guide Card on page four shows a new mascot: the mountain goat.
 They cut it out and add it to the binder where they keep the other 12 they've collected so far.
-340 feet of elevation today.
-700 feet to the next milestone.

 You take a photo of the lesson with your phone.
 That's it.